Skip to main content

 Setting Goals

-The wedding was a grand affair and Ajabdeh was happy for her own reasons.
-For in the morning of the wedding, KB had gifted her the most precious thing she ever got, his diary of Shayeris unpublished and raw.
+The wedding was a grand affair, and Ajabdeh was happy for her own reasons.
+On the morning of the wedding, KB had gifted her the most precious thing she had ever got, his diary of Shayeris' unpublished and raw.
 To Heer’s utter difficulty, Ajabdeh was lost in the notebook after the wedding and was mostly in her own world.
 Even Kunwar Pratap had to call her twice because Ajabdeh had forgotten to charge her phone.
 The date of the Engagement had been set a fortnight away by the priests of the Sisodias.
 With so much to be done in so little time, Heer frowned at her sister being lost in her own world.
 She seemed to have no interest in her own wedding plans.
-Heer was hopeful that once the drafts had been submitted Ajabdeh would probably get back the craziness she missed.
+Heer was hopeful that once the drafts had been submitted, Ajabdeh would probably get back the craziness she missed.
 Heer was looking after the business, while Hansa prepared for the double engagement with Jaivanta.
 With so much to do and Jalal and Rukaiya away for a mini honeymoon to the US, Shakti knew Heer needed help, even if she didn’t ask for it.

 Heer was delighted to find him sitting in her office in the evening, with the papers of their day’s work neatly arranged, freshly brewed coffee and a smile to light up her day.
 She sank back in her chair, sighing.

 “Don’t overwork yourself.”
-Shakti frowned at her tired pale face “You will fall sick.”
+Shakti frowned at her tired, pale face “You will fall sick.”
 His worried voice made her smile.

-“I was thinking…” she stopped staring at her coffee “About Baba.”
+“I was thinking…” she stopped staring at her coffee, “About Baba.”

 “What about him?”
 Shakti frowned.